-Aoibheann Ní Mhearáin is associate director of JMLA.
-She graduated from UCD school of architecture in 2001 and worked with Grafton Architects, Dublin and OMA in Rotterdam, before pursuing a Masters in Environmental Design at in 2010.
-She worked in London with Marcus Beale Architects from 2010 to 2015 and then in Dublin with de Blacam and Meagher Architects until 2021 before joining John McLaughlin Architects in 2016.
-She brings a wide range of experience working on projects of all scales, from residential to masterplanning, managing each project stage.
-She is a studio design lecturer in UCD school of architecture and a member of the RIAI Accredited in Conservation at Grade 3.
+Katia Papkovskaia is associate architect in JMLA.
+She graduated from UCD school of architecture in 2009 and from Cambridge University with a Masters in Environmental Design at in 2010.
+She worked in London with Marcus Beale Architects from 2010 to 2015 and then in Dublin with de Blacam and Meagher Architects until 2021 before joining John McLaughlin Architects.
+She brings a wide range of experience working on projects of all scales, from residential to education and protected structures, managing each project stage.
+She is a member of the RIAI Accredited in Conservation at Grade 2.

 Tara Kennedy graduated with a Masters in architecture from UCD in 2013.
 Since joining John McLaughlin Architects in 2014 she has worked on various public and residential projects, including producing the Making Ireland Modern centennial exhibition in 2016.
 Tara brings expertise informed by her background in visual art with a BA in Sculpture from NCAD 2005 (1st Hons), and collaborative public projects engaging with a wide range of organisations and institutions.
 In 2008 she co-founded the practice Culturstruction, and she was also a co-founder of the community-based design organisation Commonage.
 In 2018 she was part of the Freemarket collective who represented Ireland at the Venice Architecture Biennale.
 Tara teaches architecture at CCAE.

 Matthew Hand graduated with first class honours from University College Dublin in 2020.
 Between his undergraduate and master’s degrees he worked in Vancouver with MCMP Architects for two years.
 He has worked with John McLaughlin Architects since completing his masters.
 Within the practice he has contributed to masterplanning, residential and cultural projects, notably the Lusitania Museum on the Old Head of Kinsale, which furthered his interest in the wider discourse of architecture and landscape.